Miniflint/AutoAccept-Lol/README.md

 __ONLY WORKS ON WINDOWS__

 ## Useful tools :
+`F1` -> write the default values and take the client size to adapt the values

 `F2` -> get the position of the mouse (x, y) + the color (in hex) of the active window
 - Display it in a messagebox and copy it to the clipboard